atemkeng/Windowing-Functions/FinalData/Data-VLA/Data-14GHz-Observation/Data-full-synthesis/ReadMe.txt

 We have simulated a hi-resolution dataset at 14GHz sampled at each 1s over a duration of 30min30s. see below the configuration:

-start Frequency or centre frequency = 14 MHz
+start Frequency or centre frequency = 14 GHz

 step frequency or channels width of this hires dataset = 1000000.Hz=1MHz